abhih/GDSSMap/GeoDjangoTutorial1.7-master/GeoDjangoTutorial1.7-master/README.md

 If anyone using 2.x finds issues in using the program, please let me know, and I will update it to work on both versions of Python.

-In learning Django and GeoDrango, I came across this tutorial.
+In learning Django and GeoDjango, I came across this tutorial.

 http://invisibleroads.com/tutorials/geodjango-googlemaps-build.html